Stay up to date with notifications from The Independent

 Mr Zahawi tried to stop the publication from exposing the investigation by threatening to sue if the information was published.

-However, The Independent ignored his threats and published two reports, detailing how Mr Zahawi had faced inquiries from the Serious Fraud Office, the National Crime Agency (NCA) and HMRC.
+However, The Independent ignored his threats and published two reports, detailing how Mr Zahawi had faced inquiries from the Serious Fraud Office, the National Crime Agency and HMRC.

-Mr Zahawi did not sue, and paid a penalty of more than £1m to HMRC in a settlement worth almost £5m in total.
+Mr Zahawi did not sue and paid a penalty of more than £1m to HMRC in a settlement worth almost £5m in total.

 The prime minister’s adviser, Sir Laurie Magnus, found that Mr Zahawi had broken ministerial rules seven times by failing to be open and honest during the tax saga – including by making “untrue” public statements.